Your complete guide to HubSpot sales reporting

 Use standard reports for quick daily or weekly check-ins on common metrics like deal forecasts or sales performance.
 The custom report builder is for answering specific business questions by combining different data sources and applying unique filters, offering deeper, tailored insights.

-While powerful, HubSpot sales reporting is limited to data within HubSpot.
-It cannot access crucial context from external tools like Confluence, Slack, or Google Docs, leaving blind spots regarding the "why" behind sales outcomes.
+HubSpot sales reporting is highly effective for managing data within the CRM.
+To get an even broader view, you can integrate context from external tools like Confluence, Slack, or Google Docs, which helps provide further background regarding sales outcomes.

-To access the full library of sales reports and the custom report builder for in-depth analysis, you’ll need at least the Sales Hub Professional plan.
-The Starter plan offers only basic pre-built dashboards.
+To access the full library of sales reports and the custom report builder for in-depth analysis, you'll need at least the Sales Hub Professional plan.
+The Starter plan provides a selection of foundational dashboards to get you started.

 To gain actionable insights, connect your HubSpot data with context from other company knowledge sources.
-Tools like eesel AI can analyze information from support tickets, internal docs, and communication channels to reveal the "why" behind your sales numbers, turning reports into actionable feedback.
+Tools like eesel AI can analyze information from support tickets, internal docs, and communication channels to reveal more detail behind your sales numbers, turning reports into actionable feedback.